Veeit/It-music/README.md

 # It-music
-Every song that I found about programming and it
+Every song that I found about programming and it, feel free to add your comments or new music!

 ## Developer
 ### C